What is ubiquinol?

 Why should I take ubiquinol?

 The body’s production of ubiquinol can decline due to a number of factors, including aging.
-Blood levels of ubiquinol decline, and with the years can fall dramatically to levels where proper production of energy is compromised.
+Blood levels of ubiquinol decline, and with the years can fall dramatically to levels where proper production of energy is potentially compromised.

 What is the difference between ubiquinol and Coenzyme Q-10?